justeattakeaway/fozzie-components/packages/generator-component/README.md

 ## Development

 In order to develop the `generator-component`, you basically need to follow the instructions above and verify you're seeing what you expected to see in your newly created component.

+## Testing
+If your component does not require component tests (see `test/component.README.md for guidance`), please delete the following scripts in `package.json`:

+  "test-component:chrome"
+  "test:wait-for-server"
+  "webdriver:delay:chrome"
+  "webdriver:start:chrome"